 Source: CB Insights

-Oren Bar-On, senior partner at EY, told the press that 2017 is going to be harsh on many startups in the cyber security industry.
+Oren Bar-On, a senior partner at EY, told the press that 2017 is going to be harsh on many startups in the cyber security industry.
 Startups that had raised small financial rounds of $1-2 million in the last two years will find it quite challenging to complete bigger rounds now.
-Therefore, it’s possible we’ll see a good deal of small and medium sized acquisition deals.
+Therefore, it’s possible we’ll see a good deal of small and medium-sized acquisition deals.

 Who will be the next cyber company to be acquired?
 Zirra put together a list of some of the most interesting cyber security startups.
 Click on their names to get the full Premium Insight Reports.